 A Juvéderm treatment session is quite quick and convenient, usually taking 20 minutes or less.
 At the start, the treatment sites are marked.
 The injections are then delivered.
 Juvéderm contains a local anesthetic called lidocaine, which numbs the treatment regions to any pain or discomfort.

 After the treatment session, patients can go right back to their everyday schedule without any need for downtime or recovery time.

 Potential risks and side effects

 Patients, physicians and researchers say usual, expected side effects include temporary redness, pain and tenderness during injections and swelling and bruising at the injection sites.
-The more serious side effects include immune system reactions that result in facial lumps and bumps known as granulomas, bothersome reactions that are very difficult for physicians to treat.
+The more serious side effects include immune system reactions that result in facial lumps and bumps known as granulomas.